The Tesla Powerwall 3: What You Need to Know

 What Can a Single Powerwall 3 Backup?

-A single Powerwall 3 is capable of powering a broad range of household appliances and devices — from AC/heat pumps to wells, pool equipment, EV chargers, water heaters, and laundry machines.
-Its high continuous output of 11.5 kW makes it one of the most versatile home batteries available, capable of running high-demand devices that earlier Powerwall models simply couldn’t support.
+A single Powerwall 3 is capable of powering a broad range of household appliances and devices, from AC and heat pumps to wells, pool equipment, EV chargers, water heaters, and laundry machines.
+Its high continuous output of 11.5 kW makes it one of the most versatile home backup power solutions available, capable of running high-demand devices that earlier Powerwall models simply could not support.

 Considerations Before Purchasing the Powerwall 3

-Unchanged Energy Storage Capacity: While the Powerwall 3 comes with significant performance upgrades, its energy storage capacity remains 13.5 kWh per unit — the same as the Powerwall 2 and Plus models.
-You gain in power output and smart integration, but not in raw storage per unit.
+Unchanged Energy Storage Capacity: While the Powerwall 3 comes with significant performance upgrades, its energy storage capacity remains 13.5 kWh per unit, the same as the Powerwall 2 and Plus models.
+You gain in power output and smart integration, but not in raw storage capacity per unit.

 Consistent Warranty Term: The Powerwall 3 carries the same 10-year warranty as its predecessors.
-It’s worth noting that the LFP battery chemistry used in the Powerwall 3 is inherently more durable than the NMC chemistry in older models, meaning real-world longevity may exceed the warranty period.
+It is worth noting that the LFP battery chemistry used in the Powerwall 3 is inherently more durable than the NMC chemistry in older models, meaning real-world longevity may exceed the warranty period.

-The Tesla Powerwall 3 typically costs between $13,000 and $16,000 installed for a single unit, depending on the complexity of the installation and the solar panel system it’s being connected to.
-The 30% Federal Investment Tax Credit (ITC) applies when installed alongside a solar system, significantly reducing your net cost.
-In North Carolina, the Duke Energy PowerPair program offers up to $5,400 in additional rebates for eligible customers.
+The Tesla Powerwall 3 typically costs between $13,000 and $16,000 installed for a single unit, depending on the complexity of the installation and the solar panel system it is being connected to.
+The 30% federal solar tax credit applies when the Powerwall is installed alongside a solar system, significantly reducing your net cost.
+In North Carolina, the Duke Energy PowerPair program offers up to $5,400 in additional rebates for eligible customers, stacking with the federal credit for even greater savings.

 | Number of Powerwalls | Estimated Installed Cost | Cost After 30% Federal Tax Credit |